 Is there a reason why I shouldn’t be analysed?
 If you are taking medication that changes the colour of your skin.
 If you feel unwell (we’ll reschedule).
-If you have a deep tan or are sun burnt we’ll need to wait until this has faded.
-A light tan shouldn’t be too much of a problem but anything more than that might be.
+If you have a very deep tan, fake tan, or are sun burnt (we’ll need to wait until this has faded).

 Will I need to throw away my entire wardrobe if I’ve been buying the wrong colours?
-Not if you don’t want to!
+No, not if you don’t want to!
 Some people have the motivation and means to do that, but generally speaking I recommend that clients go through their wardrobe and swatch their clothes.
 Compliant clothes go on the right, non-compliant on the left.
-As you wear out the clothes on the left, replace them with compliant ones.
-You don’t need to start big either.
+As you wear out the clothes on the left, you can replace them with compliant ones.
+You don’t need to start big, either.
 Scarves, lipstick and nail varnish are a great way of introducing your new colours without breaking the bank.